Image

 7. Ethical Treatment of Subjects:

 Research involving human or animal subjects must adhere to ethical standards, emphasizing the importance of obtaining necessary approvals and informed consent.
 Authors are required to clearly state their adherence to relevant ethical guidelines, ensuring the well-being and rights of research subjects.
-Evidence of ethical clearance obtained prior to conducting the study must be furnished for studies that involve therapeutic interventions, clinical investigations, invasive procedures on human and animal subjects.
+Evidence of ethical clearance obtained prior to conducting the study must be furnished for studies that involve therapeutic interventions, clinical investigations, and invasive procedures on human and animal subjects.

 Authors are required to comply with all applicable laws regarding publishing, copyright, and intellectual property to ensure that research is conducted ethically and within the bounds of the law.
 This includes adherence to ethical standards, proper citation practices, and respect for intellectual property rights.